 These tips are for all kids, with or without an IEP/504.

 - Act quickly and ask for help.
 And be proactive, collaborative and cooperative.
 If you see a pattern developing, act now.
 Things can spiral out of control quickly.
-This is one issue that really causes family/school relationships to deteriorate quickly.
+This is one issue that causes family/school relationships to deteriorate quickly.
 Don’t wait until you’re looking at truancy letters in the mail or failing grades.
 If your child has refused to go to school and you let them stay home even once, you’ve opened a door that is very hard to close, so do not wait.

 - Document everything.
 Why don’t they want to go to school?
-What is their reason?
-Document everything they are telling you and include his/her teacher and IEP team if your child has an IEP.
+What is their reason for refusing school?
+Document everything they are telling you and include his/her teacher and IEP team.
 You need to get your paper trail and documentation going.

 - Find the source or cause of the school refusal.
 All behavior tells you something.
 What is this behavior trying to tell you?
 Bullying?
 Learning disability?
 Anxiety?
 What is your child saying?
 Can you find a pattern or an incident that may have triggered this?

 - Familiarize yourself with school refusal laws.
 There’s really no such thing as school refusal laws.
 However, truancy laws exist.
 We may not think they are fair or reasonable, but that’s not for us to decide.
 You need to familiarize yourself with your state truancy laws and be proactive (point 2 above).
 This is why you need your paper trail.
 If you find yourself in truancy court, you want to have data and documentation that you have been trying to solve this problem.

-- Get evaluations.
+- Get evaluations and an FBA.
 If the child has a Behavior Plan, either it is insufficient/inappropriate for that child, or it’s not being followed.
 So it has to be fixed.
 If the child does not have an IEP or Behavior Plan, you need to ask for IEP evaluations to get one.

 - Seek treatment.
 The IEP process is long.
 From a letter requesting evaluations to a Behavior Plan in place could easily take 100 days.
 While you are waiting, see what your insurance plan covers.
 Or if your state offers Wraparound Behavioral Health options.

 - Pursue other options.
-One of the hardest thought hurdles for us as a society is the vision we have in our public school system.
+One of the hardest thought hurdles for us as a society is the vision we have for our public school system.
 What we are learning is that we are not one-size-fits-all.
 Maybe homeschooling is the best option for your child.
 Or a different IEP placement.

 This is one issue that I find parents and teams really get at odds with each other and it doesn’t have to be that way.
 We all want our kids to get an education–we’re on the same team.
 We just may be at odds as to how to do that.